Wearing The Hijab Is Mandatory In Iran. Now Women Are Defying That Rule In Protest.

 On Monday and Tuesday, photographs and video emerged of numerous women in the Iranian capital emulating Movahed, standing on street sides or atop utility boxes, their heads bared in open defiance of a rule that has been imposed on women since the country’s 1979 revolution.
 Some men, too, made the gesture in apparent acts of solidarity.

-“This is at least as important as the demonstration of one month ago, if not I would say even more important,” said a Tehran social scientist who specializing in women’s issues throughout the country.
-She spoke on condition she not be named for fear of being targeted by authorities for speaking to international media.
+“This is at least as important as the demonstration of one month ago, if not I would say even more important,” said a Tehran social scientist who specializes in women’s issues throughout the country.
+She spoke on condition of anonymity for fear of being targeted by authorities for speaking to international media.
 “More women are disobeying hijab, especially in cars, sometimes in streets.
-In the absence of any (opposition) leadership people are acting individually and then when it is supported by others then it will spread all over the country.
+In the absence of any [opposition] leadership people are acting individually and then when it is supported by others then it will spread all over the country.
 Women and this movement of disobedience will be a very serious one.”

-Nasrine Sotoudeh, one of Iran’s leading human rights lawyers, predicted the movement would continue regardless of authorities’ reaction.
-“Iranian women have long been tired of contempt, insults and threats,” she told BuzzFeed News.
+Nasrin Sotoudeh, one of Iran’s leading human rights lawyers, predicted the movement would continue regardless of authorities’ reaction.
+“Iranian women have long been tired of contempt, insults, and threats,” she told BuzzFeed News.
 “I cannot predict the behavior of the government, but I advise it to recognize the right of women to control their bodies and choose their clothes."

-Amid rapid social, aesthetic and technological change, the obligatory headscarf is the most visible and enduring sign of Iran’s Islamic character.
-It was imposed violently after the Shia clergy and their followers took over the country nearly 40 years ago.
+Amid rapid social, aesthetic, and technological change, the obligatory headscarf is the most visible and enduring sign of Iran’s Islamic character.
+It was imposed violently after the Shiite clergy and its followers took over the country nearly 40 years ago.
 Iranian women, especially in the cities, have long resisted it, pushing the edges of their headscarves back further and further to defy authorities.

-Morality enforcers, in recent years incorporated into municipal police, regularly stop women on the streets, fining, harassing or jailing them for wearing “bad hijab,” a nebulous accusation that could include showing too much ankle, or forearm, or wearing too much makeup, or simply catching the eye of the resentful, recently urbanized young men and women who make up the regime’s shock troops.
+Morality enforcers, in recent years incorporated into municipal police, regularly stop women on the streets, fining, harassing, or jailing them for wearing “bad hijab,” a nebulous accusation that could include showing too much ankle or forearm, wearing too much makeup, or simply catching the eye of the resentful, recently urbanized young men and women who make up the regime’s shock troops.

-“The protests are a reminder that hijab was forced on many Iranian women right after the revolution,” said Omid Memarian, a New York-based Iranian journalist and commentator. “it was not something they signed up for.”
+“The protests are a reminder that hijab was forced on many Iranian women right after the revolution,” said Omid Memarian, a New York–based Iranian journalist and commentator.
+“It was not something they signed up for.”

-Men too are sometimes harassed for hairstyles or dress deemed Western or offbeat.
+Men, too, are sometimes harassed for hairstyles or dress deemed Western or offbeat.

 Iranian regime moderates last month sought to temper rising anger over the matter by ordering a relaxation of enforcement in Tehran, but harassment continues.
-In a January 8 speech, Iran’s president Hassan Rouhani, a relative moderate who has quarreled with hardliners, acknowledged the divide between the regime dominated by white-bearded clerics and their hardline military and paramilitary enforcers and the country’s youth.
+In a Jan.
+8 speech, Iranian President Hassan Rouhani, a relative moderate who has quarreled with hardliners, acknowledged the divide between the regime dominated by white-bearded clerics and their hardline military and paramilitary enforcers and the country’s youth.

 "People are right to say that we should look at them, listen to them, and respond to their demands," he said.
 “Today, the youth's view of the world and life is different from our view.”